 Candy: Dark chocolate covered pretzels

 TV Shows: Arrested Development, Curb Your Enthusiasm, Seinfeld, Broad City, Breaking Bad, True Detective, Game of Thrones, Dexter, Fargo and It’s Always Sunny in Philadelphia

 Music: All kinds.
-Anything from Jars of Clay to Muse to Monte Montgomery to Tom Petty.
+Anything from Jars of Clay to Willie Nelson to Monte Montgomery to Tom Petty.
 But not Conway Twitty.
-No.
+No sir.

 Pepsi Or Coke: Iced Tea (unsweet)